pmean/build-website/text/99/grants.md

 subtle.
 If the grant format allows it, mention your primary objective on the very first page of your proposal.
 Otherwise, draw attention to your primary objective by using a text box, shading, or bold formatting.
-Use language like \"the primary objective of this study is\" that identifies your theme unmistakably to your reviewers**.**
+Use language like "the primary objective of this study is" that identifies your theme unmistakably to your reviewers**.**

 **Persistent**.